What is a 4-H Club?

 - 4-H Club/Unit Financial Review/Audit Form - Form to complete and submit during the year that the 4-H Club/Unit has been selected to submit to a more extensive financial review/audit.

 Risk Management Forms

 It is good practice to have copies of these forms in a binder on-hand at 4-H activities.
-Forms can be found at the bottom of this page. *UNDER CONSTRUCTION*

-- Special Trip/Field Trip Permission Forms
+- 4-H Member Special Trip/Field Trip Permission Forms

 - Purdue Accident Incident Report

 - Mini 4-H Liability Release Form

 Volunteers are an integral part of the 4-H program, but parents are even more important.
 Parents serve as coaches and support for 4-H members.
 They can learn just as much as their 4-H member by getting involved in club activities and events as well as being a strong motivator at home.

 New Process for Reservations at the LaPorte County Fairgrounds:

 In order to reserve space at the LaPorte County Fairgrounds this process needs to be followed: